Skip to content

 How do your iron needs change after the age of 50?

+Being over 50, Sarah's RDA for iron is less than those listed above.
 For both 50+ men and women omnivorous, the RDA is 8mg, which means plant-based eaters should get at least 14.4 mg per day.
+Studies show that as you age, your iron metabolism changes, resulting in higher rates of anemia, especially in the elderly.

 How to Increase Iron Absorption from Plant-Based Foods

-I mentioned earlier there are a few techniques to increase your absorption of iron.
+Here are a few techniques to increase your absorption of iron.

 Should You Supplement a Plant-Based Diet With Iron?